How do you perform the witr prayer?

 اللهم اهدني فيمن هديت، وعا فني فيمن عا فيت، و تولني فيمن توليت، وبارك لي فيما أعطيت، وقني شر ما قضيت، فإنك تقضي ولا يقضى عليك، وإنه لا يذل من واليت، ولا يعز من عاديت ، تباركت ربنا وتعاليت، فلك الحمد على ما قضيت، نستغفرك ونتوب إليك، وصلى الله على سيدنا محمد وعلى آله وصحبه وسلم.

 O Allah, guide me among those whom You have guided, pardon me among those whom You have pardoned, turn to me in friendship among those on whom You have turned in friendship, and bless me in what You have bestowed, and save me from the evil of what You have decreed.
 For verily You decree and none can influence You; and he is not humiliated whom You have befriended, nor is he honoured who is Your enemy.
 Blessed are You, O Lord, and Exalted.
-There is no place of safety from You except with You.”
-(Abu Dawood, al-Nasaa’i)
+All I praise is upon You for what You decide.
+We seek Your forgiveness, and we repent unto You.
+Peace and blessings are upon our Prophet Muhammad and upon his family and all his Companions.

 O Allah!
 We implore You for help and beg forgiveness of You and believe in You and rely on You and extol You and we are thankful to You and are not ungrateful to You and we alienate and forsake those who disobey You.
 O Allah!
 You alone do we worship and for You do we pray and prostrate and we betake to please You and present ourselves for the service in Your cause and we hope for Your mercy and fear Your chastisement.
 Undoubtedly, Your torment is going to overtake infidels O Allah!